andrejkoller/landing-frontend/README.md

 npm run dev
 ```

+The application will be available at http://localhost:3000 (or another port if 3000 is in use).

 ## 🔌 API Integration

-The application communicates with a backend API through the axios instance configured in `src/services/axiosInstance.ts`.
+The application communicates with a backend API through the axios instance configured in `src/services/axios-instance.ts`.

 Key Features: